katrinrohrb/narrative-beginnings/README.md

 ## Opening Worlds: Narrative Beginnings and the Role of Setting

-This repo contains the source code for my dissertation.

 ## Installation

 First download or clone this repo using git: